mlesniak/mlesniak.github.io/content/_index.md

 Things to do:

-- Correct menu bar
-- Add my topics of interest
+- Add my topics of interest and/or motivation
-- Add disqus feature
 - Add project list from my GitHub page
+- Clean demo posts